 Roman Israel is a brilliant, idealistic defense lawyer who is severely lacking in interpersonal skills, working in a small firm led by civil rights veteran William Jackson.
-When Jackson falls ill, Roman is forced to interact with opposing council and clients for the first time, which he botches horribly.
+When Jackson falls ill, Roman is forced to interact with opposing counsel and clients for the first time, which he botches horribly.
 When Jackson dies shortly after, Roman, incapable of running the firm on his own, is out of a job.
 When he has trouble finding a paying job that accords with his values, he takes a job at a large firm at the invitation of the high-powered former student of Jackson, George Pierce.
 Roman repeatedly tries and fails to exercise his passion for social justice, but a series of unfortunate events robs him of his idealism, making him decide to shift to a more mercenary worldview.

-Despite its rather tepid reception, the film is considered to be one of Washinton's finest performances, netting him several award nominations.
+Despite its rather tepid reception, the film is considered to be one of Washington's finest performances, netting him several award nominations.
 It is unique among other films in the genre due to its scarily cynical and realistic focus on the legal industry itself.

 Tropes found in Roman J. Israel, Esq.: